MarinaSchluter/Online-Sports-Bettings/README.md

   - Football competitions are the ones that generate the most money for the company, but they are also the ones in which users are paid the most money.
   - Even if footbal has a hold of 19.59% , this 19.59% represents the 52,86% of the total Hold.
 Bigger volume on football explains it.
   - As before shown with football, Prematch has a hold of 19,60%, lower than the Hold from Live purchase, but, Prematch represents the 50,83% of the total Hold.
 Prematch purchasing bigger volume explain it.
-  - Win prediction will be more usefull if data was higher but model chosed reflects real data related to trained data.
+  - Win prediction will be more usefull if data was higher but selected model reflects real data related to trained data.
   - Other predictions as Wager by Sport Group or by Sport could be build as a firts step to help win prediction.

 ### **Contributing**